IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^61]

 ### Ensure marriage equality
-International human rights treaties require States to treat men and women equally in family matters.
+International human rights treaties explicitly require States to treat men and women equally in family matters, such as marriage and care of children.
+ICCPR Article 23.4

 > Such steps may take the form of legislative, administrative or other measures, but it is a **positive duty** of States parties to **make certain that spouses have equal rights as required by the Covenant**.[^62]